DevMiser/Sonos-Album-Art-Display/README.md

 > **Note:** If the cursor is showing on the display after using autostart, gently tap a finger on the touchscreen and the cursor will disappear.

-> **Note:** Setting up autostart is also a prerequisite for the automatic Wi-Fi-recovery reboot described in **Wi-Fi Setup** — without it, that feature is skipped, since a reboot wouldn't bring the display back on its own.
+> **Note:** Setting up autostart is also a prerequisite for the automatic Wi-Fi-recovery reboot described in **Wi-Fi Setup**.
+Without it, that feature is skipped, since a reboot wouldn't bring the display back on its own.
 The automatic reboot also relies on the default `pi` user's passwordless `sudo` access (the standard configuration on Raspberry Pi OS); if you've changed that, the reboot will silently fail to run.

 ---